-Unrestricted: Unrestricted net assets are available for the overall operations of the Foundation.
+Net assets without donor restrictions: Undesignated net assets are available for the overall operations of the Foundation.

-Unrestricted - Board designated: Unrestricted - Board designated assets represent investment income designated for administering future awards.
+Net Assets without donor restrictions - Board designated: Net assets designated by the Board to be used for administering future awards.

 Cash and cash equivalents: For purpose of the statement of cash flows, the Foundation considers all unrestricted highly liquid investments, not part of the Foundation's brokerage accounts, purchased with an original maturity of 90 days or less to be cash equivalents.